Tskalka/DataStructureTutorial/3-Trees.md

 # Trees in Python
 ## What are trees in python?
 Trees are a data structure that has nodes that are connected by pointers.
 It is similar to the structure of a linked list.
-In this tutorial, we will talk about a binary tree, a binary search tree, and a balanced binary search tree.
+In this tutorial, we will talk about a binary tree, a binary search tree, a balanced binary search tree, and unbalanced binary search trees.

 ### Binary tree